yvelikova/axway-open-docs/content/en/docs/container_topics/containers_docker_setup/docker_script_anmimage.md

 date: 2019-09-18
 description:
 ---
-Use the `build_anm_image.py` script to create an Admin Node Manager Docker image
+Use the `build_anm_image.py` script to create an Admin Node Manager Docker image.

+To create an Admin Node Manager Docker image, use the `build_anm_image.py` script.
+This script builds an Admin Node Manager Docker image using the base image you created in [Step 4 – Create base Docker image](/docs/container_topics/containers_docker_setup/docker_script_baseimage).

 ## Admin Node Manager image script options